waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Investigation:** 'Down' from the level list seems to select 'CANCEL'.
 Performing a slow scroll observation to map the available level options.

 # CRITICAL ALERT
-- **MISSING POKEMON:** Paprika (Typhlosion) and Basalt (Geodude) are missing from the party.
-Box 1 is empty.
-Must check other PC boxes immediately.
+- **MISSING POKEMON:** Paprika (Typhlosion) and Basalt (Geodude) are likely in Box 1.
+Screen text confirmed Box 1 has 9/20 Pokemon, contradicting the Game State metadata which claimed it was empty.
+Switching back to Box 1 to retrieve them.
 - **Battle Tower:** Level 20 is LOCKED.
 Requires beating Level 10 first.
 Level 10 requires party <= Lv10.
 Current party ineligible.
 Aborting goal.